Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - three years from the date on which the child is placed for adoption or permanent fostering.

-If the parent returns to work within the first year of parental leave, he or she will be entitled to return to his or her former position.
-If the parent returns to work within the second or third year of parental leave, he or she will be entitled to a role within the same professional group or equivalent category.
+If the parent returns to work within the first year of parental leave, they will be entitled to return to their former position.
+If the parent returns to work within the second or third year of parental leave, they will be entitled to a role within the same professional group or equivalent category.

 The Workers’ Statute does not provide for pay or state benefits during parental leave.